 - Peak session (RPE 8-9, once per week): You are approaching maximum effort.
 Form requires concentration to maintain.
 This single weekly peak provides the high-intensity stimulus that drives fitness improvements.

-Milanovic et al. (2016, PMID 26243014) established that intensity is the primary driver of cardiovascular adaptation β not volume.
+Milanovic et al. (2016, PMID 26243014) established that intensity is the primary driver of cardiovascular adaptation, not volume.
 One or two high-intensity sessions per week surrounded by moderate and low-intensity days produces superior adaptation compared to seven moderate sessions.
 The daily structure provides the consistency; the intensity variation provides the stimulus and recovery.
+This is not a trade-off between “more training” and “less training”; it is a design that captures the benefits of both by assigning each day a specific role.

 Schoenfeld et al. (2017, PMID 27433992) documented a dose-response relationship between training volume and muscular adaptation, but with diminishing returns above moderate volumes.
-Daily training at moderate intensity with strategic high-intensity peaks optimizes this dose-response curve β enough stimulus to drive adaptation, enough recovery to permit it.
+Daily training at moderate intensity with strategic high-intensity peaks optimizes this dose-response curve: enough stimulus to drive adaptation, enough recovery to permit it.
+Above roughly 10 weekly sets per muscle group, additional volume produces smaller marginal gains, which is the scientific justification for why the daily schedule above does not pile more sets into every session.

 Sample Daily Workouts for Each Training Type